 An intuitive interface gets users up and running quickly

 Watermark’s CV Imports feature provides faculty, proxies, and administrative users with an intuitive interface to upload their CV document and to easily navigate sections to review and adjust the content and ensure it is mapped accurately.
-Rather than taking a gradual approach to populating the system with more recent faculty activity data and adding to it over time, CV Imports makes it easier to support more complicated reporting objectives sooner by quickly getting complete data into Digital Measures.
+Rather than taking a gradual approach to populating the system with more recent faculty activity data and adding to it over time, CV Imports makes it easier to support more complicated reporting objectives sooner by quickly getting complete data into Faculty Success (formerly Digital Measures).

 Having all faculty activity information in a central repository eliminates the need for faculty to create new versions of their CV to respond to requests for information, and allows the data to be repurposed multiple ways.
 Administrators can run diverse reports on the imported data and supplement it with data from integrated online repositories, such as Crossref, PubMed, Web of Science, Scopus, and ORCID.